eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/vehicle_app_releases.md

   Learn more about the provided continuous integration, and release process of a Vehicle App.
 ---

-The Velocitas project provides a two-stage process for the development, continuous integration, and release of a new version of a Vehicle App.
+The Velocitas project provides a two-stage process for development, continuous integration, and release of a new version of a Vehicle App.

 - **Stage 1 - Build & Test**
   On every new push to the `main` branch, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts or in a container registry for future reference.